International Diploma in Language Teaching Management (IDLTM)

 - demonstrate these skills in effective practice as Language Teaching managers

-The course tutors include George Pickering, management development and training consultant and IATEFL ELT Management SIG Coordinator; Andrew Hockley, project manager and IDLTM Coordinator, SIT Vermont; Julie Van de Horst Jansen and Melissa Laughner.
+The course tutors include George Pickering, management development and training consultant and IATEFL ELT Management SIG Coordinator; Andrew Hockley, project manager and IDLTM Coordinator, SIT Vermont; and Julie Van de Horst Jansen, project developer and financial manager at SIT.

 - Part B: eight months online distance component